|

 - People often use the website page title when linking to you.

-If you are unable to get backlinks pointing to your website, you will have to select your target keywords and phrases with care.
+to your website, you will have to select your target

 Research your competition.
-Find out if they have many backlinks or optimized content for search engines.
+Find out if they have

 When you are designing your websites, you have to remember optimize at least the main elements for searchers.